SSH

 root@server3:~#

-As we have said we made jumps through the -J flag, so that with the command ssh -J root@194.62.99.222 root@10.7.2.228 we could connect to server2.
+As we said, we made jumps using the -J flag, so with the command ssh -J root@194.62.99.222 root@10.7.2.228 we could connect to server2.

-The first is that since we already have the server1 saved in the configuration file, we only add server2 to the configuration file.
+The first is that since we already have server1 saved in the configuration file, we only need to add server2.

 Host server2